FredYakumo/general-wheel-cpp/README.md

 - **Platform-specific optimizations (NEON for ARM64)**
 - **Fast vector operations**

-> Note: Enable the optional assembly/SIMD path by configuring CMake with `-DLINALG_USE_ASM=ON` to use the current highest-performance implementation.
+> Note: Enable the optional assembly/SIMD by configuring CMake with `-DLINALG_USE_ASM=ON` to use the current highest-performance implementation.

 #### Performance Benchmarks (LINALG_USE_ASM)